Keanu Reeves still knows kung fu in new 'Matrix' trailer - KRDO

 Keanu Reeves and Carrie-Anne Moss are reprising their roles as Neo and Trinity in “The Matrix Resurrections,” the fourth installment in “The Matrix” franchise.

-In the latest trailer for the eagerly awaited film, the pair are shown getting into some series action.
+In the latest trailer for the eagerly awaited film, the pair are shown getting into some serious action.

 “The Matrix Resurrections” hits theaters and HBO Max on December 22.